Congo Travel Alert

 Issued by US Department of State

-The U.S. Department of State strongly urges U.S. citizens to avoid all demonstrations, as even peaceful ones can quickly become unruly, and a foreigner could unexpectedly become a victim of harassment or more serious violence.
+The U.S. Department of State strongly urges U.S. citizens to avoid all demonstrations, as even peaceful ones can quickly become unruly, and a foreigner could unwittingly become a victim of harassment or encounter more serious danger.
 U.S. citizens should stay current with media coverage of local events and be aware of their surroundings at all times.

 For after-hours emergencies, U.S. citizens in the DRC should call 081-556-0151 and ask to speak with the duty officer.